 A student who is dissatisfied with a mark on an assignment, essay, quiz, examination, or other academic exercise in a course should first seek an explanation from the person who has assigned the mark.
 If the student remains dissatisfied, then, if the person who has assigned the mark is not the instructor of the course, the student should consult with the instructor of the course within the two-week period following the receipt of the mark.
-If the student remains dissatisfied, he or she may request a re-read of the assignment.
-In such case the instructor must re-evaluate the assignment in a timely manner, such as within two weeks, and may then assign the same mark, a lower mark, or a higher mark to the assignment.
+If the student remains dissatisfied, he or she may request a re-read of the assignment, identifying any specific areas of concern.
+In such a case the instructor must re-evaluate the assignment in a timely manner, such as within two weeks, and may then assign the same mark, a lower mark, or a higher mark to the assignment.
 If the student remains dissatisfied, he or she may petition the official designated for this purpose by the college in which the course is offered within a month of receiving the instructor's newly assigned mark.
-According to the regulations in effect in that college, the official will assign another member of the program areas (biblical, historical, pastoral and theological studies) to evaluate the assignment.
+If the college of instruction is different from the student's college of registration, the student may ask the registrar, program adviser, or another member of the staff of the student's college to provide initial assistance.
+According to the regulations in effect in the college of instruction, the official will assign another qualified reader to evaluate the assignment.
 If possible, the second reader should not be apprised of the identity of the student, and should read the assignment free of the evaluative comments of others.
+The syllabus, and if available, the marking rubric and assignment instructions should be given to the second reader.
 The mark assigned by the second reader, whether lower than, the same as, or higher than the original mark, will become the new mark.
+The review of marks fee is set by and is payable to the college offering the course.